sasha-bo/nginx-conf-parser/README.md

 The parser doesn't interpret nginx.conf data, just parses.
 It knows nothing about nginx parameters, just follows the syntax.
-If your nginx.conf file contains wrong data, the parser won't throw exceptions while the structure of file is correct.
+If your nginx.conf file contains wrong data, the parser won't throw exceptions while the structure of the file is correct.

 The only command the parser understands is ***include*** if `$followIncludes` is `true`.
-In this case, parser will parse also included file (or files if there is a pattern like *sites-enabled/\*.conf*) and inject the data like if the file's content was in place of ***include*** command.
+In this case, parser will parse also included file (or files if there is a pattern like *sites-enabled/\*.conf*) and replace the
+***include*** row with rows from the included file.

 ### Composing nginx.conf

 The package contains a tool for composing parsed (or generated) data back to nginx.conf file.
-To do this, use `SashaBo\NginxConfParser\Composer::compose(array $rows): string`
+To do this, use static method `SashaBo\NginxConfParser\Composer::compose(array $rows): string`